KSanthanesh/Yoga-Mindfulness/README.md

 This page provides the client sufficient information to decide to join the yoga training.

 ## Colours
+I have used warm and light colours to create pleasant experience for those people to viewing this website.

 ## Contact
 The final page is designed for clients and public enquires.
 The page contains following information: